 Wilga sessions on optical networking were, in a sense, associated with the development of wireless networking by light and photonic options for the 5G/6G.
-Lightassisted networking includes a massive data la yer at TB rates, at the network core, with optical pipes, and the wireless Li-Fi user access laver, at MB/GB rates, at the network access peripheries.
-Numerable Li-Fi solutions were implemented in various, intentionally chosen, easy, and challenging infrastructural conditions to test the photonic signal integrity, a vailability, practically a vailable transmission rates, multipath disturbances, environmental noise, reliability, energy efficiency, etc. Li-Fi research results presented in Wilga have shown the beauty of this technology by its availability for extended and quite advanced research for students.
-The number and variety of tested LED lamps, and other compatible light sources applicable for the Li-Fi in various environmental conditions were impressive.
-Some of these solutions have found real-life applications and started to be manufactured by innovative photonic spin-offs.
+Light assisted networking includes massive data layer at TB rates, at the network core, with optical pipes, as well as the wireless Li-Fi user access layer, at MB/GB rates, at the network access peripheries.
+Numerable Li-Fi solutions were implemented in various, intentionally chosen, easy and very difficult infrastructural conditions to test the photonic signal integrity, availability, practically available transmission rates, multipath disturbances, environmental noise, reliability, energy efficiency, etc. Li-Fi research results presented in Wilga have shown the beauty of this technology by its availability to extended and quite advanced research for students.
+The number and variety of tested LED lamps and other compatible light sources applicable for the Li-Fi in various environmental conditions was amazing.
+Some of these solutions have found real life applications and started to be manufactured by innovative photonic spin-offs.

-An extraordinary, dedicated Wilga session was organized on attosecond and exawatt laser pulses, and laser pulse compression technologies.
-The exceptional occasion for this session was that the Military Academy of Technology in Warsaw awarded professor Gerard

-Mourou (Nobel Prize 2018 in Physics with Donna Strickland) with the honorary doctorate for his work on chirped pulse amplification and laser pulse compression.
+A very special, dedicated Wilga session was organized on attosecond and exawatt laser pulses, and laser pulse compression technologies.
+Exceptional occasion for this session was that the Military Academy of Technology in Warsaw awarded professor Gerard Mourou (Nobel Prize 2018 in Physics with Donna Strickland), with the honorary doctorate for his work on chirped pulse amplification and laser pulse compression.

-Ph.D. students and young researchers from WUT, UW, and other universities, are engaged in several projects associated with large, scientific, discovery class infrastructures in Europe.
-These infrastructures contain a lot of combined and frequently well-integrated electronics and photonics functional instrumentation.
-The functions include measurements, equipment diagnostics, the realization of work tasks, routine system maintenance, control, timing, and synchronization, and providing safety.
-The infrastructures with active engagement of students from Poland are European X-ray Free Electron Laser in DESY, European Spallation Neutron Source in Lund, ATLAS and CMS experiments at LHC in CERN.
-CBM - compressed baryonic matter, and other experiments at GSI/FAIR in Darmstadt, Tokamak development projects associated with the ITER infrastructure, etc. During these 25 years, WILGA organized numerous sessions on developing research equipment for these extensive experiments starting many years ago with reports on the ZEUS/HERA developments and a chievements in DESY Hamburg.
-One of the leading topics is developing precise photonic and electronic equipment for the compressed baryonic matter experiment at the Facility of Antiproton and Ion Research.
+Ph.D. students and young researchers from WUT, UW and other universities, are engaged in several projects with large, scientific, discovery associated class infrastructures in Europe.
+These infrastructures contain a lot of combined and frequently well integrated electronics and photonics functional instrumentation.
+The functions include measurements, equipment diagnostics, realization of work tasks, routine system maintenance, control, timing and synchronization, also providing safety.
+The infrastructures with active engagement of students from Poland are: European X-ray Free Electron Laser in DESY, European Spallation Neutron Source in Lund, ATLAS and CMS experiments at LHC in CERN, CBM compressed baryonic matter and other experiments at GSI/FAIR in Darmstadt, Tokamak development projects associated with the ITER infrastructure, etc.

+During these 25 years WILGA organized numerable sessions on the development of research equipment for these large experiments starting many years ago with reports on the ZEUS/HERA developments and achievements in DESY Hamburg.
+Now, one of the leading topics is development of precise photonic and electronic equipment for the compressed baryonic matter experiment at the Facility of Antiproton and Ion Research.

 Wilga groups of young researchers were involved in several astronomical and space research projects.
-In this respect, close cooperation was developed between WUT, UW and the Centre of Space Research CBK PAN.
-Pi-of-the sky project and constructed roundthe-globe optical observatory, performing continuous mea surements for more than a decade, culminating in the discovery and co-discovery, as the first observer, of several optical flashes accompanying significant GRB effects.
-Young researcher groups from CBK PAN, which report their results in Wilga, specialize in constructing innovative, specialized board computers for satellites.
-These constructions contain highly reliable photonics components integrated into the system functionality.
-Wilga sessions on space and satellite engineering have always been attended by young researchers from several research and technical centers and innovative firms in Poland.
-Wilga was lucky to carefully observe the birth of these technologies in Poland by establishing many dedicated spin-offs to space research.
+A close cooperation in this respect was developed between WUT, UW and the Centre of Space Research CBK PAN.
+Pi-ofthe sky project, and constructed round-the-globe optical observatory, performing continuous measurements for more than a decade culminated in a discovery and codiscovery, as the first observer, of several optical flashes accompanying large GRB effects.
+Young researcher groups from CBK PAN, which report their results in Wilga, specialize in construction of innovative, specialized board computers for satellites.
+These photonics constructions contain highly reliable components integrated into the system functionality.
+Wilga sessions on space and satellite engineering has always been attended by numerous young researchers from several research and technical centres and innovative firms in Poland.
+Wilga was lucky to carefully observe the birth of these technologies in Poland with the establishing of many dedicated spin-offs to space research.